simondotm/nx-firebase/README.md

 Creates a temporary workspace in `/tmp/nx-e2e/`

-After the e2e test has completed, the plugin can be tested in this workspace.
+After the e2e test has completed, the plugin can be further manually tested in this temporary workspace.

 ## Purpose